melkimble/mytardis-mydata-parser/README.md

 * [mydata-python](https://github.com/mytardis/mydata-python)
 * Python>=3.6

+1. Create a virtual environment
-Python dependencies are installed from requirements.txt:
+2. Python dependencies are installed to your venv from requirements.txt:
 `pip install -r requirements.txt`

+### Install mydata-python
+#### Linux:
+3. Clone MyData-Python:
 `git clone https://github.com/mytardis/mydata-python.git`

-If on Linux:

-`cd mydata-python`
+4. `cd mydata-python`

-`python setup.py install`
+5. `python setup.py install`
+6. Use `mydata config generate` to setup a config file with your MyTardis API key and username

 Use `python run.py [command]` to run from Windows.
 Necessary to get around `FileNotFoundError: [WinError 2] The system cannot find the file specified`.
 Files missing from `python setup.py install` for Windows.
+To uninstall, run `pip uninstall mydata-python`.